Skip to main content

 One of the most important rights you have as a creditor is the right to pursue legal action against the debtor.
 This means that if a debtor fails to pay their overdue invoices, you have the legal right to take them to court to seek a judgment in your favour.

-Furthermore, as a creditor, you have the right to employ debt collection agencies or solicitors to recover the outstanding debts on your behalf.
+Additionally, as a creditor, you have the right to employ debt collection (incasso) agencies or solicitors to recover the outstanding debts on your behalf.
 These professionals have the expertise and resources to pursue debtors and negotiate payment arrangements.
 However, it is important to ensure that any lawyer (or collection agency) you engage complies with the relevant regulations and acts ethically to protect your reputation.

-When an invoice becomes overdue, it is imperative to take prompt and decisive action to ensure timely payment and maintain a healthy cash flow for your business.
+When an invoice becomes overdue, it is important to take prompt and decisive action to ensure timely payment and maintain a healthy cash flow for your business.
 Ignoring the situation or delaying action can have serious consequences, such as financial strain and damage to your business relationships.

 To effectively manage overdue invoices, follow these steps: